mpartel/bindfs/README.md

 If you want the mounts made by non-root users to be visible to other users, you may have to add the line `user_allow_other` to `/etc/fuse.conf`.

-In Linux-based OSes, you may have to add your user to the `fuse` group.
+On some systems, you may have to add your user to the `fuse` group.

 ## Usage ##